 17. Chioggia Radicchio

-radicchio chioggia on a dark green box
+Radicchio chioggia on a dark green box.

 Fun fact(s): Also known as red chicory or Italian chicory, has deep red leaves with white veins forming an intricate pattern, which is also why it appeared in my 25 Red Vegetables List❤️